saabalde/2024_Acoelomorpha_phylogenomics/03-Phylogenomic_analyses/README.md

-# A Phylogenomic Backbone for Acoelomorpha Inferred from Transcriptomic Data
-## What was this study about?
+## Inferring a phylogenomic backbone for Acoelomorpha
+aa

+## Placing _Notocelis gullmarensis_ in the tree
+bb